 When scheduling a Maya abdominal massage, please print the intake forms appropriate to your gender, Female or Male, from the helpful forms section of this website, fill it out and bring it to your first session.
 LGBTQQIA

 Pregnancy Massage is a style of bodywork designed specifically for pregnant women.
-Pregnancy is a time when a woman's body endures stresses due to dramatic physical and emotional changes.
-Using various techniques specially helpful for the expecting mother, pregnancy massage can ease the discomforts experienced throughout the phases of a pregnancy.
+Pregnancy is a time when the body endures stresses due to dramatic physical and emotional changes.
+Using various techniques specially helpful for the expecting body, pregnancy massage can ease the discomforts experienced throughout the phases of a pregnancy.
 The benefits are profound, including emotional support, relaxation, the relief of joint pain due to hormone changes and postural imbalance, reduction of swelling, and improved breathing.
 Christine uses sidelying and semi-reclining techniques with lots of cushioning for comfort.

-Massage after giving birth can also help with the following: low back pain, neck and shoulder pain, scar healing, headaches, arm, hand and wrist pain, postural dysfunctions, depression, weakness and fatigue, establishing pelvic alignment, supporting healthy lactation, improving mood, facilitating mom and baby bonding, reducing stress hormones.
+Massage after giving birth can also help with the following: low back pain, neck and shoulder pain, scar healing, headaches, arm, hand and wrist pain, postural dysfunctions, depression, weakness and fatigue, establishing pelvic alignment, supporting healthy lactation, improving mood, facilitating parent and baby bonding, reducing stress hormones.

 deep tissue massage